richard-austin/security-cam/DEVELOPMENT.md

 cd security-cam
 ```
 ### Build for deployment to Raspberry pi
-The Raspberry pi should be running Ubuntu 23.10 (Mantic Minotaur) OS.
+The Raspberry pi should be running Ubuntu 24.04 (Noble Numbat) OS.
 ```
 ./gradlew buildDebFile
 ```